dfarnham/svdlibrs/README.md

 let svd = svd_dim_seed(&csc, dimensions, 12345)?;
 ```

-# The SVD Decomposition and informational Diagnostics are returned in `SvdRec`
+# The SVD and informational Diagnostics are returned in `SvdRec`

 ```rust
 pub struct SvdRec {